timberland-sig/rh-linux-poc/README.md

 | `br1`    | a virtual bridged network (default: static address `192.168.101.1/24`) |
 | `br2`     | a virtual bridged network (default: static address `192.168.110.1/24`) |

-Run `./setup.sh virt` - This script will install the needed qemu-kvm packages and change the permissions of `/etc/qemu/bridge.conf` and `/usr/libexec/qemu-bridge-helper`.
+Run `make virt` - This will install the needed qemu-kvm packages and change the permissions of `/etc/qemu/bridge.conf` and `/usr/libexec/qemu-bridge-helper`.
 This will allow qemu to run from your user account.